-The Citi Diamond Preferred annual fee is $0.
-That is standard for a low interest credit card.
-In addition to the $0 annual fee, Diamond Preferred has a great introductory offer of 0% for 18 months on balance transfers and 0% for 18 months on purchases.
-Some of Citi Diamond Preferred’s other fees include a 3% foreign transaction fee and a late fee of up to $40.
+The Citi Diamond Preferred annual fee is $0, which is standard for a low interest credit card.
+In addition to a $0 annual fee, Citi Diamond Preferred has an introductory APR offer of 0% for 12 months on purchases.
+And that is coupled with an introductory balance transfer APR of 0% for 21 months - each balance transfer is subject to a 5% (min $5) fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines.
 This question was posted by WalletHub.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.